|Position:||Associate Head Coach|

 |Alma Mater:||St. Leo|

 Angres Thorpe brings more than 20 years of coaching experience with him, joining UMKC in April 2013 as associate head coach after two seasons in the same capacity at Toledo.
-He has been part of a coaching staff that has led the Roos to unprecedented success over the last four seasons.
+He has been part of a coaching staff that has led the Roos to unprecedented success over the last five seasons.

 Thorpe helped guide the 2016-17 UMKC squad to the second-most victories in a season (18) in school history.
 The Roos were selected for a postseason tournament for the first time in the program's 30-year Division I history, which included a victory over Green Bay in the opening round of the College Basketball Invitational.
 In 2016-17, UMKC set program records for points (2,691), field goals (911), rebounds (1,213), defensive rebounds (860), 3-pointers (315) and free throws (554).
 The Roos finished second in team history in assists (451) and third in steals (236).
 UMKC posted the longest winning streak for the program in 12 years from Jan.
 31 – Feb.
 18, 2017.
 The Roos got off to the program's best start in 15 years and advanced to the semifinals of the WAC Tournament for the third straight year.

 Senior guard LaVell “Pep” Boyd, who was recruited by Thorpe, was named first-team All-WAC after becoming the first 2-year junior college transfer in program history to join the 1,000-Point Club.
 Boyd also earned second-team all-district recognition from the National Association of Basketball Coaches (NABC).